willardshikami/pressplay/README.md

 # pressplay
-Discover a huge variety of Spotify playlists.
+Discover a variety of Spotify playlists.